 The chart configuration menu () is found in Query Builder, and contains most of the available customization options.
 You can customize your chart colors, text, interactions, and additional options.
 Depending on the visualization you are using, the options available will differ.

 When adding metrics to your query, you can choose to make them color-encoded by clicking the icon.
 If you add a metric as color-encoded, the difference in results will be shown in a color gradient.
 For example if you are using a blue to red gradient, your highest values will be red, lowest blue, and middle varying shades of purple.

 Comparison lines can be enabled as an addition to datatips.
 When a user hovers over a data point, a dashed line will connect the different metrics' results for the data point's attribute value.
 For some visualizations, comparison lines will highlight the difference between the data point and the highest result.

-Dashboard Builder is the primary location for creating, customizing, and sharing dashboards.
-The Dashboard Builder is automatically launched whenever an editor or admin selects to edit a dashboard.
-You can make all of your changes to a dashboard in the Dashboard Builder, then share it with viewer groups.
+Dashboard builder is the primary location for creating, customizing, and sharing dashboards.
+The dashboard builder is automatically launched whenever an editor or admin edits a dashboard.
+You can make all of your changes to a dashboard in Dashboard builder, then share it with viewer groups.

 A data filter is one type of dashboard filter.
 You can use data filters to restrict your query results to specific attribute values.
 For example you can add a data filter for the attribute channel, then select Chat to only view results from the Chat channel.

 Data filters are added as interactive widgets by clicking Add from the Dashboard Builder toolbar.

 To access your information in Explore, you must choose a dataset.
 Datasets represent the different Zendesk data models and contain metrics and attributes relevant to each product.